blackjack94/mathpedia/README.md

 <img src="http://d13iam57dikkc8.cloudfront.net/assets/logo-8dd182218aa08462ba3fb42dbb1d291a.png" alt="MathPedia Logo" width="210" align="right" />
 **[MathPedia][1]** is an online platform for hosting & joining Mathematics competitions (think [Codeforces][2] for Mathematical Olympiads).

-Originally built at [Vietnam Hackathon 2014][3] as a community-maintained library of practice problems, it is later pivoted into a Codeforces-like site, with a **specific solution** for grading **written proofs**.
+Originally built at [Vietnam Hackathon 2014][3] as a community-crafted library of practice problems, it is later pivoted into a Codeforces-like site, with a **specific solution** for grading **written proofs**.

 The project has been abandoned since 2015.
 Nevertheless, it had taught me a lot of lessons.